-Virus spreads in Oregon, university urged to close
+AP source: Oregon governor could announce virus rules

 SALEM, Ore.
+(AP) — With officials assuming that thousands of Oregonians will get the new coronavirus, an Associated Press source says Gov. Kate Brown is preparing to announce steps to stem the spread of the disease, including policies that could restrict large gatherings similar to those imposed on the Seattle area.

-(AP) — The new coronavirus has spread in Oregon, with authorities reporting four new cases Wednesday in the outbreak that has reached two additional counties.
+The Oregon Health Authority reported four new cases Wednesday, for a total of 19 statewide, as the outbreak reached two additional counties.

-Oregon now has a total of 19 people who have been diagnosed with COVID-19 since Feb.
-28, the Oregon Health Authority reported Wednesday.
+Brown’s announcement on Thursday will address mass gatherings, social distancing, workplace practices and other efforts to help slow the transmission of the coronavirus, Brown’s office said in a statement.
+The statement did not contain details of possible directives.

+Brown and her team are working with authorities in three counties in the Portland area, said the source close to the governor’s office who spoke on condition of anonymity because they weren’t authorize to discuss the matter publicly.
+Officials were deciding on the numbers threshold of gatherings that could be restricted, the source said.

+“To date, we have received none of the requested PPE,” Brown wrote, also addressing the letter to leaders in Congress.

+The University of Oregon announced Wednesday that classes this week would continue as scheduled, but all final exams next week will be conducted remotely and future classes would be taught online.
+Oregon State University announced a similar move.

-Portland State University, in Multnomah County where one case was reported on Tuesday, is recommending classes be held online when possible, including for final exams next week, but is stopping short of closing, said university spokeswoman Christina Williams.
+Portland State University in Multnomah County, where one case was reported on Tuesday, is recommending classes be held online when possible, including for final exams next week, but is stopping short of closing, university spokeswoman Christina Williams said.

-“This is a quickly evolving situation and we are working on day-by-day guidance for our community,” Williams said by email.
+“This is a quickly evolving situation, and we are working on day-by-day guidance for our community,” Williams said by email.

-Three University of Oregon associate professors who are in northern Italy, one of the epicenters of the outbreak, have written a letter urging the university in Eugene, Oregon, to close and teach online.
+Three University of Oregon associate professors who are in northern Italy, one of the epicenters of the outbreak, had written a letter urging the university in Eugene, Oregon, to close and teach online.

 “To date, the state and the university have not recognized the seriousness of the situation.
 There remains only a short window of time to be proactive rather than reactive,” Melissa Graboyes, Alfredo Burlando and Eleonora Redaelli wrote.

-They described how Italian universities shifted entirely to online teaching at the very beginning of local transmission being detected.
+They described how Italian universities shifted entirely to online teaching at the beginning of local transmission being detected.

-They recommended the University of Oregon shift to online classes ahead of diagnosed cases of COVID-19 in the university community or the larger Eugene area.
-No cases have been reported to date in Lane County, where the university is located.

-State Sen. Lew Frederick, a Democrat from Portland, told constituents in an email Wednesday that due to concerns surrounding the virus, it is best for him not to hold his usual chat this Saturday at an restaurant.
-He said he will instead host a digital chat via Facebook live video.

 Among the four new cases in Oregon, one each occurred in Polk and Deschutes counties, the first time a case has been reported in those places.
 The two other new cases were in Marion and Umatilla counties.